cn-uofbasel/tinyssb-simplepub/README.md

 - per end-device grow-only set (only one global table of feed IDs)
 - resilience (DHT-like self-reconfiguration)

-The software has been heavily rewritten
+Compared to previous TinySSB relays, the software has been heavily rewritten:
-- new experimental file system layout: only two files per log
+- new experimental file system layout: only two files per feed (2FPF)
   - the ```log.bin``` file contains for each entry its full length sidechain even if not all chunks have been received yet
   - the ```frontier.bin``` file stores essential properties, including a list of unfinished sidechains
-  - by persisting sidechain status we avoid a rescan of the file system
+  - by persisting the sidechain status in ```frontier.bin``` we avoid a rescan of the file system at startup
-- no main loop anymore for handling all IO.
-Instead we adopt the asyncio model of the ```websockets``` package and have three different tasks:
+- no main loop anymore for handling IO: Instead we adopt the asyncio model of the ```websockets``` package and have three different tasks:
   - goset
   - WANT vector
   - CHNK vector
-- no dependency on other tinySSB packages: BIPF and pure25519 is included
+- no dependency on other tinySSB packages: BIPF and pure25519 are included

 ## Programs